Resurrecting an ancient Egyptian tomb

 Written by Nick Glass, CNNBasel, Switzerland

 It's one of the great wonders of the ancient world: the magnificent tomb of Pharaoh Seti I, the most elaborate and beautifully decorated in Egypt's Valley of the Kings near Luxor.
-And in an extraordinary feat of modern technology, a specialist art company, Factum Arte
+And in an extraordinary feat of modern technology, a specialist art company, Factum Foundation

 , has begun a five-year project to 3D-print a perfect copy of it.
 The eventual aim is to install it in Egypt on a site not far from the original.